tannerstell/DepthFirstSearch/README.md

 This is a problem I created that was inspired by other matrix puzzles.
 The neighboring values are referenced quaddirectionally (up,down,left,right).

-I'm working on making an algorithm that will reference 8 neighboring cells ( up_left, up, up_right, left, right, down_left, down, down_right).
+I'm would like to work on making an algorithm that will reference 8 neighboring cells ( up_left, up, up_right, left, right, down_left, down, down_right).

 Problem: Find the lengths of connecting 1s (horizontally and vertically inclusive),